rust-lang/rfcs/text/3537-msrv-resolver.md

 Ideally, we present all of the MSRV issues upfront to be resolved together.
 At minimum, we should present a top-down message, rather than bottom up.

-If `package.rust-version` is unset or `"auto"`, the diagnostic should suggest setting it to help raise awareness of `package.rust-version` being able to reduce future resolution errors.
+If `package.rust-version` is unset or `"<tbd-name-representing-currently-running-rust-toolchain>"`, the diagnostic should suggest setting it to help raise awareness of `package.rust-version` being able to reduce future resolution errors.
 This would benefit from knowing the oldest MSRV.